Anbeeld/ASE/README.md

 ### Compatibility

-Works absolutely fine with existing saves without the mod.
-Removing it during the playthrough would lead to problems though, but I will provide a separate tool later to solve this issue.
+Works absolutely fine when added to existing saves without the mod.

+To remove the mod during the playthrough you need to open the "Decisions" tab and activate "Remove everything related to stockpiling" decision, then exit the game and disable the mod.
+Without doing it there will be problematic leftovers.
+The decision has no effect in multiplayer.

-Doesn't work with non-vanilla goods, but in theory it's possible to create compatibility patches.
-You can still use it with mods that add new goods, but you won't be able to stockpile them.
+Doesn't work with non-vanilla goods out of the box, but it's very much possible to create compatibility patches, see "tools" directory in the this repo.
+You can still use ASE with mods that add new goods even without a patch, but you won't be able to stockpile them.

 ### Manual installation